-All works are restricted to made-ground within the footprint of the A9 trunk road, with only 'like-for-like' replacement of road surface being undertaken which will not involve any change of the natural landscape or its processes.

-- There is no requirement for land take (or resources) or site clearance from within the SAC and no works are required within any part of the SAC. - The works will not involve any in-stream works or any discharges to the natural water environment, and therefore there will be no change to water quality or impact on qualifying features. - The location of the work and lack of connectivity to the wider landscape means there are few pathways to disturbance and a highly reduced risk of pollution. - Works will not promote the known negative pressure on the various designated species. - Given the relatively rural location of the scheme it is anticipated that foraging species would easily avoid the works area if any disturbance was created from noise, as there is an abundance of alternative habitat present in the landscape suitable for foraging. - No significant dust, particulate matter, and exhaust emissions (DPMEE) sources will be introduced by the works, and standard pollution prevention measures will be in place during works.
+- All works are restricted to made-ground within the footprint of the A9 trunk road, with only 'like-for-like' replacement of road surface being undertaken which will not involve any change of the natural landscape or its processes. - There is no requirement for land take (or resources) or site clearance from within the SAC and no works are required within any part of the SAC. - The works will not involve any in-stream works or any discharges to the natural water environment and therefore there will be no change to water quality or impact on qualifying features. - The location of the works and lack of connectivity to the wider landscape means there are few pathways to disturbance and a highly reduced risk of pollution. - Given the relatively rural location of the scheme, it is anticipated that foraging species would easily avoid the works area if any disturbance was created from noise, as there is an abundance of alternative habitat present in the landscape suitable for foraging. - No significant dust, particulate matter, and exhaust emissions (DPMEE) sources will be introduced by the works, and standard pollution prevention measures will be in place during works